nextstrain/auspice/README.md

 ## Introduction

 Auspice is an open-source interactive web app for visualising phylogenomic data.
-It is the app that powers all the vlisualisation on [nextstrain.org](https://nextstrain.org), which aims to provide a continually-updated view of publicly available pathogen genome data.
+It is the app that powers all the visualisation on [nextstrain.org](https://nextstrain.org), which aims to provide a continually-updated view of publicly available pathogen genome data.
 Auspice was designed to aid epidemiological understanding and improve outbreak response, but is able to visualise a diverse range of datasets.